wormsan/vue-lazyload-img/README.md

 * 300 **(default, unit: ms)**

+#### preload: set a range(vertical) to preload images before an image enters the viewport.

+* 0 **(default, unit: px)**

 ```
 Vue.use(Lazyload,{
     // default false, recommand true
     fade: true,
-    // it's better not set the speed now
+    // it's better not set the speed now (because cellphones perfomance is better)
+    // this option make images show slower
+    // but if you open it, it does save network traffic data
     // speed: 20,
-    // default 300, it's not necessary to set it I think
+    // default 300, mostly, it's not necessary to set it
-    time: 300
+    time: 300,
+    // unit:px, default 0, it allows the lazyload manager loads images(vertical) before an image appeard in screen
+    preload: 500,
 })
 ```